Summary of this set of standards

 How to test with NVDA

-Use the H key to reach the headings on the page and check that all text that visually and logically represents a heading is announced as ‘heading’; that the coect level is announced for each heading; that text that does not represent a heading is not announced as a heading.
+Use the H key to reach the headings on the page and check that all text that visually and logically represents a heading is announced as ‘heading’; that the correct level is announced for each heading; that text that does not represent a heading is not announced as a heading.

 Use the NVDA Key + F7 to show the elements list that should show you all the headings available on the page.
 Review this to check that the heading structure matches the visual document outline